Task complexity shapes internal representations and robustness in neural networks: Conclusions

+Applying the same probes to DistilBERT on a Named Entity Recognition task revealed a different layerwise pattern: early layers are less robust to binarization, randomization, and pruning than later layers.
+The greater resilience of later layers, even under randomization, may be partly explained by the presence of residual connections.

+Overall, our study shows that task complexity leaves a clear signature in the robustness of learned representations and highlights the central role of sign structure and connectivity in neural network function.
+From a practical perspective, layers whose performance is governed primarily by sign structure may be promising candidates for binarization at inference time.
+Future work could explore how these probe-based robustness measures relate to representational similarity metrics such as CKA~\cite{Kornblith2019CKA} or RSA~\cite{klabunde2023similarity}.

 \begin{ack} We acknowledge the support of the AccelNet-MultiNet program, a project of the National Science Foundation (Award \#1927425 and \#1927418).
 R.~J. acknowledges support from the fellowship FI-SDUR funded by Generalitat de Catalunya.
-F. R. acknowledges support from the Air Force Office of Scientific Research (Grant No. FA9550-24-1-0039).
-M.~\'A.~S. and M.~B. acknowledge support from Grant No. TED2021-129791B-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``European Union NextGenerationEU/PRTR'', and Grant No. PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''. \end{ack}
+F. R. acknowledges support from the Air Force Office of Scientific Research (Grant No.~FA9550-24-1-0039).
+M.~\'A.~S. and M.~B. acknowledge support from Grant No. TED2021-129791B-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``European Union NextGenerationEU/PRTR'', and Grant No. PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033 and by ERDF/EU. \end{ack}